 It is also evident that NK attracts a disproportionate percentage of Hindus into its membership: 16% of NK members were Hindus compared to 4% amongst nonmembers.
 Hindus make up around 13% of the total population in Bangladesh.
 60% of NK members and 56% of non-members did not have any formal education.
 About a third in each group could not read or write.
 It is also evident that both NK and non-NK members come from extremely land-poor households: the official definition of landlessness in Bangladesh is the ownership of less than 50 decimals of cultivable land.
-We focus here on inherited land since this is unlikely to be affected by NK members reporting slightly smaller size holdings.
+We focus here on inherited land since this is unlikely to be affected by NK membership.
+Over two-thirds in each group did not inherit any cultivable land, with NK members reporting slightly smaller size holdings. .
 25% of NK members and 16% had not inherited any homestead land either.
 The mean size of homestead land inherited was between 4 and 5 decimals, with NK members reporting slightly larger figures.
 In terms of inherited ownership, both NK and non-NK members fall well within official definitions of landlessness.